ssire/case-tracker-manual/doc/components.md

-# Case Tracker UI Components
+# UI Components XML vocabulary

 This chapter describes the principal widgets (or UI components) composing the case tracker user interface.
 The widget generation process starts by generating a model of the page using the widget XML vocabulary.
 This vocabulary is often interleaved with page content extracted from the database too.
 It is then transformed to HTML by the pipeline view step and sent to the optional epilogue step or directly copied to the response.